 Whether you have a patch of earth, spaces between plants, an overwintering vegetable patch or would like to lay a gravel path, using a membrane will stop the weed seeds from germinating (weeds need light) thus helping you to achieve that weed free garden we all wish for.

 Types of Heavy Duty Weed Membrane

 For home owners, gardeners and landscapers there are two different types of barrier available.
-Fabric and woven geotextile.
-Geotextile being the more heavy duty and durable of them both.
+Fabric (non woven) and woven geotextile.
+Woven geotextile being the more heavy duty, easier to install and durable of them both.

 Fabric weed membranes are the most economical of the two types.
 They feel and look like a VERY thin layer of felt.
 Much like paper, the thickness of the barrier is sold referring to its gsm.
 The heavier the gsm the more substantial it will be.

 Fabric membranes have a much shorter life span and are not as durable as the geotextile landscaping weed barriers but are cheaper if price is a concern.
 They are prone to tearing and annoyingly popping up through the bark mulch or gravel, leaving your treasured space rather unsightly.
 In our experience expect between 3-5 years of use before it needs replacing.
 Weeds are also more likely to root through fabric membranes.